ujvl/succinct-perf/README.md

 It's usage is as follows:

 ```
-usage: succinct-perf
+usage: succinct-pref
   -b <arg>   The benchmark to run; the specification format is
 			 <class-name>.<method-name>.
 If only class name is specified,
 			 then all benchmarks for that class name will be run.
 To run
 			 all benchmarks for all classes, specify "all"
   -d <arg>   Path to serialized Succinct data.
 (REQUIRED)
+  -e <arg>   Length of extract queries
+  -n <arg>   Number of threads for throughput bench (on
+			 SuccinctFileBuffer[-TFS])
   -q <arg>   Path to query file that contains query strings (Required for
 			 search/count benchmarks).
- -r <arg>   Path where the results will be stored.
+  -r <arg>   Path where the results will be stored
   -s <arg>   Storage mode for SuccinctBuffer benchmarks.
 Can be MEMORY_ONLY
 			 or MEMORY_MAPPED.
+  -t <arg>   Tachyon master path (REQUIRED if file on TFS)
 ```